Is Dades Gorge Worth Visiting? 8 Reasons to Add it to Your Morocco Itinerary

 It’s home to one of Morocco’s most scenic driving routes

-The highlight of this journey is a series of exhilarating switchbacks that provide incredible views of the gorge below.
+Towards the end of the gorge is a series of exhilarating switchbacks that provide incredible views down below.
 Be sure to exercise caution while manoeuvring around trucks and other vehicles at the sharp turns.
 One of the most popular lookout points is at Hotel Restaurant Timzzillite, situated at the gorge's summit.
 Here, you can enjoy a cup of Moroccan mint tea on their scenic terrace - the views are to die for!

 There are some epic hiking trails to explore

 One of the most popular hikes in the Dades Gorge is the 3.4-hour trek from Aït Oudinar to Tamlalt, which meanders along the eastern edge of the Dades River.
 Aside from passing some atmospheric kasbahs and ksours, the stark contrast between the arid mountains and the vegetated valley below is remarkable.
-Along the way, you might also spot shepherds guiding their flocks of sheep and goats.
+Along the way, you might be lucky enough to spot shepherds guiding their flocks of sheep and goats.

 Eventually, you'll reach the impressive rock formations known as the “Monkey's Fingers”, which are a geological highlight of Dades Gorge.
 The path then takes you through the village of Ait Arbi before arriving at the entrance of the Canyon des Doigts du Singe opposite Tamlalt.

 Don’t want to trek alone?
-This guided Monkey Finger’s canyon hike in Dades Gorge takes in 7 kilometres of spectacular scenery over its three-hour duration.
+This guided Monkey Finger’s canyon hike in Dades Gorge takes in seven kilometres of spectacular scenery over its three-hour duration and comes highly recommended.

 Is Dades Gorge worth visiting?

-The answer to “Is Dades Gorge worth visiting?” often centres around its natural wonders but it’s also a culturally rich area of Morocco.
-While you can learn a lot by chatting with locals or engaging a guide, there are also several museums I would recommend exploring.
+Aside from its natural wonders, I also think Dades Gorge is worth visiting due to its cultural riches.
+While you can learn a lot by chatting with locals or engaging the services of a guide, there are several museums in the area that I would recommend exploring.

-Also of note is the Musée de Oasis within Ksar El Khorbat, which chronicles the migratory paths of ancient tribes.
 The artefacts on display include worn leather saddles, water receptacles and butter-holding urns, as well as wooden tablets inscribed with a blend of Arabic and Hebrew scripts.
-These informative displays, presented in French, English and Spanish, also explain the architectural distinctions between a ksar and a kasbah
+These informative displays, presented in French, English and Spanish, also explain the architectural distinctions between a ksar and a kasbah.

 It can be used as a base for exploring Todra Gorge